 - Unexplained weight loss

 These symptoms usually develop gradually.
 If you notice them, consult your doctor and request an A1C test.
+An extremely high A1C may be a dangerous level of concern, especially if accompanied by complications.

 Control A1C by Modifying Your Lifestyle

 Reducing your A1C doesn’t always require more medication.
 Often, it starts with your daily habits.
-Eating well, staying active, sleeping properly, and managing stress can gradually lower A1C levels.
+Eating well, staying active, sleeping properly, and managing stress can gradually lower naturally A1C levels.

 1. Change Your Diet to Boost Blood Sugar Control